xrip/pico-xt/README.md

 To use HDD: save hdd.img (from hdd.img.zip) to <SD-card-drive>:\XT\hdd.img

-To switch to USB-drives mode press: Enter + Backspace
+To switch to USB-drives mode press: Enter + Backspace In the File Manager press "F10"
+To exit from the File Manager, use Ctrl + F10

 To change overcloking: Left Ctrl + Tab + Numpad "+" or Numpad "-"